khoaHyh/sqlite_clone_scratch/NOTES.md

 * **tokenizer** - responsible for breaking down input SQL query into sequence of tokens.
 The tokenizer scans the input character by character and identifies keywords, identifiers, literals, and other syntactic elements.
 It outputs a stream of tokens that the parser will use.
-* **parser** - parser takes a stream of tokens and constructs a syntactic tree or parse tree.
+* **parser** - takes a stream of tokens and constructs a syntactic tree or parse tree.
 The parser enforces grammer rules of the SQL language.
 If the query is syntactically correct, the parser generates a parse tree that represents the query's structure
 * **code generator** - takes the parse tree and produces a set of instructions for the DB engine to follow in order to fulfill the query.
 The code generator transforms the parse tree into an intermediate presentation